rthome/TinyVM/AssemblyReference.md

 Instruction Reference
 ---------------------

+This section documents each instruction available inside TinyVM.
+Instructions are grouped into rough categories:

+1. Machine Support - anything that doesn't really fit into any other category.
+2. Arithmetic - anything that calculates with numbers.
+3. Logic - anything that deals with comparisons or bit operations.
+4. Flow control - jumps and subroutine support.

 Note: Effective operand values are referred to as A, B, and C for operands 1, 2, and 3, respectively.